Cardiff's waterfront boasts amazing restaurants, attractions and world-class entertainment.

 - Techniquest - Techniquest is the place to go for kids of all ages who are interested in science.
 The UK longest established science centre, their mission is to "embed science in Welsh culture through interactive engagement".

-A Weekend in Cardiff Bay
+A weekend in Cardiff Bay

 Food Festival - every summer the Roald Dahl Plass, in the centre of Cardiff Bay, plays host to food stalls, bars and street food vendors.
 Don't miss out on this fantastic celebration of culinary delights.

 Barrage - The Cardiff Bay Barrage connects the Bay to the nearby town of Penarth.
-You can walk along the flat pavement and enjoy the parks and locks along the way or catch a water taxi across.
+You can walk or cycle along the flat pavement and enjoy the parks and locks along the way or catch a water taxi across.
 You can learn about the history of Scott of the Antarctic's on the ill-fated Terra Nova exhibition which set sail from Cardiff harbour in 1910.

 Norwegian Church - Now an arts centre and coffee shop this church used to function as a meeting place for Norwegian seafarers.
 It's also the place where best-selling children's author Roald Dhal was baptised.